Starcounter/Docs/tutorial/create-a-database-class/README.md

     }
 }
 ```
-Add your first instance to the database by defining a new person, its properties, and wrapping it in a <code>Db.Transact()</code> which will keep this person in the database.
+Add your first instance to the database by defining a new person, its properties, and wrapping it in a `Db.Transact()` which will keep this person in the database.

 <aside class="read-more">
     <a href="/guides/transactions/">Read more about transactions in Starcounter</a>
 </aside>

 <div class="code-name">Program.cs</div><div class="code-name code-title">Add instance</div>

 ```cs
     class Program
     {